-ALLERGIES: Penicillin
+ALLERGIES: No known allergies

-SOCIAL HISTORY: Mr. Fernandez is a pleasant 62-year-old gentleman who lived with his 55-year-old wife in his home for the past 35 years, until she passed away last year.
+SOCIAL HISTORY: Mr. Fernandez is a pleasant 62-year-old gentleman who lived with his 55year-old wife in his home for the past 35 years, until she passed away last year.
 He is a retired veteran who served in the Army for 30 years.
 He has two sons who live out of state, and a grandson in the area.
 His religious preference is Catholic and he occasionally attends services at St. Andrew's.